MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_03a_Enable Defender for Cloud on your Azure subscription.md

 5. On the Microsoft Defender for Cloud | Getting started blade, in the Install agents tab, scroll down and **check** the box that is associated with the subscription on which agents will be installed and click **Install agents.**

+6. On the Microsoft Defender for Cloud | Getting started blade, on the Upgrade tab >> scroll down until the **Select workspaces with enhanced security features** section is visible >> turn on the **Microsoft Defender plan** by selecting your Log Analytics Workspace, then click the large Blue Upgrade button.

 > **Results**: You have upgraded and enabled Defender for Cloud on your Azure subscription.